-- developing pupils' age-appropriate understanding of healthy relationships through appropriate relationship and sex education including awareness of relationship abuse, and other abuse, sexual violence and harassment, peer on peer abuse, bullying, prejudice based bullying and violence based on a person's sexual orientation, gender, faith or race, hate crime, - enabling pupils to recognise online and offline risks to their well-being for example, risks from criminal and sexual exploitation, domestic abuse, female genital mutilation, forced marriage, substance misuse, gang activity, radicalisation and extremism - and making them aware of the support available to them - enabling pupils to recognise the dangers of inappropriate use of mobile technology and social media and the impact on sexual behaviour, for example sexting and accessing pornography - developing pupils' confidence, resilience and knowledge so that they can keep themselves mentally healthy

-- developing and deepening pupils' understanding of the fundamental British values of democracy, individual liberty, the rule of law and mutual respect and tolerance, recognising how pressure from others can affect their behaviour, including the risks of radicalisation to extremist behaviour - ensuring pupils have the opportunity to discuss controversial issues and develop tolerance and respect for others
+- developing pupils' age-appropriate understanding of healthy relationships through appropriate relationship and sex education including awareness of relationship abuse, and other abuse, sexual violence and harassment, peer on peer abuse, bullying, prejudice based bullying and violence based on a person's sexual orientation, gender, faith or race, hate crime, - enabling pupils to recognise online and offline risks to their well-being for example, risks from criminal and sexual exploitation, domestic abuse, female genital mutilation, forced marriage, substance misuse, gang activity, radicalisation and extremism - and making them aware of the support available to them - enabling pupils to recognise the dangers of inappropriate use of mobile technology and social media and the impact on sexual behaviour, for example sexting and accessing pornography - developing pupils' confidence, resilience and knowledge so that they can keep themselves mentally healthy - developing and deepening pupils' understanding of the fundamental British values of democracy, individual liberty, the rule of law and mutual respect and tolerance, recognising how pressure from others can affect their behaviour, including the risks of radicalisation to extremist behaviour - ensuring pupils have the opportunity to discuss controversial issues and develop tolerance and respect for others to discussion about families and their make-up.

-Within our curriculum there will also be opportunities to discuss issues which some children might find sensitive and disturbing.
-Care should be taken particularly in relation to discussion about families and their make-up.
 Assumptions about members of families and the presence of both parents should be avoided both in discussion and the presentation of materials.
 During health and safety discussion and sex education staff should be alert to the fact that some children will have very different experiences and may find content "sensitive" within their own histories.
 Staff should make themselves familiar with the background of the children in their care in order to avoid children becoming distressed.